When we first started building the MeasureMatch platform, little did we know how much blood, sweat and tears would go into it.

 We've also learned that our human-driven vetting of Client, Expert and Vendor account applications is worth the effort to maximize signal connections, and to lessen the noise.

-And, importantly, we've learned that our monetization model doesn't align to a meaningful value-for-money equation.
+Importantly, we learned that our earlier monetization model didn't align to a meaningful value-for-money equation.

-Like with many things, we started with a simple framework to get going - based on a handful of business plan theoreticals.
-It's time for balanced value exchange.
+Like with many things, we started with a simple framework to get going, which was based on a handful of business plan theoreticals.
+It's time for a balanced value exchange.

 Thank you for reading.
 Thank you for your custom.
 Thank you for everything.